 DJI's donations of drones raise questions from lawmakers

-One month ago, DJI committed 100 drones to 40 police, fire, and public safety organizations in 21 states as part of the US Disaster Relief Program to help fight COVID-19.
+One month ago, DJI committed 100 drones to 40 Police, fire, and public safety organizations in 21 states as part of the US Disaster Relief Program to help fight COVID-19.

-How these drones are now being used by the public safety agencies is what Republicans on the House Judiciary Committee demand to know from the Department of Homeland Security.
+How these drones are now being used by public safety agencies is what Republicans on the House Judiciary Committee demand to know from the Department of Homeland Security.

 The lawmakers wrote in a letter addressed to Katharine Sullivan, Principal Deputy Assistant Attorney General of the Department of Justice that:

-In response to the coronavirus epidemic, DJI has donated drones to state and local law enforcement entities in the United States to purportedly assist with social distancing enforcement.
+In response to the Coronavirus epidemic, DJI has donated drones to state and local law enforcement entities in the United States to purportedly assist with social distancing enforcement.
 Although federal law enforcement agencies have warned of potential information security concerns with DJI drones, it is not clear whether state and local law enforcement agencies are fully aware of these issues.

 Ohio Representative Jim Jordan, the ranking Republican on the Judiciary Committee, and 13 other lawmakers signed the letter, in which they specifically ask for the following information: